-After the recognition of all assets and liabilities at fair value, which produced a net asset balance of \leqslant 516 m, the initial consolidation of KOFIBA gave rise to the recognition of negative goodwill amounting to \leqslant 163 m, which was reported under other net operating income.
+After the recognition of all assets and liabilities at fair value, which produced a net asset balance of \notin 516 m, the initial consolidation of KOFIBA gave rise to the recognition of negative goodwill amounting to \notin 163 m, which was reported under other net operating income.

-The additions to financial assets measured at amortised cost came to a nominal amount of \in 12,455 m and did not include any uncollectible loans or receivables.
-Off-balance sheet commitments of \in 17 m (comprising financial guarantees of \in 10 m and other off-balance sheet commitments of \in 7 m) were also
+The additions to financial assets measured at amortised cost came to a nominal amount of \notin 12,455 m and did not include any uncollectible loans or receivables.
+Off-balance sheet commitments of \notin 17 m (comprising financial guarantees of \notin 10 m and other off-balance sheet commitments of \notin 7 m) were also added.
+KOFIBA's contribution to earnings from the date of initial recognition amounted to a loss of €8 m.
+There would have been no difference in this contribution if the entity had been included at the beginning of the financial year.